 In family law matters, I think you are best served when your attorney is both your advocate and a strong negotiator.
 For best results, it is critical that your attorney be someone who will listen closely to your concerns and wishes and advise you about the law, how the court might act in the case, practical considerations of different strategies, and what approach to take to achieve the best outcome for you.
+I am not a mediator nor do I practice collaborative law; I am your attorney.

 Your involvement—since you know the case better than I possibly could—is to have ongoing communication with me so we can make certain that I am working towards a resolution that is satisfactory to you.